Sunrise (Elvis Presley album): Impact

 The set includes "That's All Right (Mama)", one of candidates for being "the first rock and roll record".
 Elvis' entire period at Sun is one of the seminal events in the birth of rock and roll, specifically also the beginning of the subgenre known as rockabilly.
 As stated by author Peter Guralnick, opening the liner notes to this set:

 "If Elvis Presley had never made another record after his last Sun session in the fall of 1955, there seems little question that his music would have achieved much the same mythic status as Robert Johnson's blues.
 The body of his work at Sun is so transcendent, so fresh, and so original that even today you can scarcely listen to it in relation to anything but itself.
 Like all great art its sources may be obvious, but its overall impact defies explanation."

 In 2002, given their importance in the development of American popular music, The Sun Sessions were chosen, by the National Recording Registry of the Library of Congress, to be kept as a bequeathal to posterity.
 In 2012 Rolling Stone magazine placed Sunrise at number 11 on its list of The 500 Greatest Albums of All Time.

-The Rolling Stone listing is confusing because the album pictured is not Sunrise.
-It is the 1976 compilation The Sun Sessions.
+In the Rolling Stone listing, the album pictured is not Sunrise but the 1976 compilation The Sun Sessions.
 The album title is also incorrectly given as The Sun Sessions.
 The text, however, cites a 2-disc, 1999 RCA release that can only be Sunrise.
 When Rolling Stone updated its list in 2020, Sunrise was replaced by The Sun Sessions, which was ranked 78th.

 For more detailed information on the recording sessions, see Elvis Presley's Sun recordings.